VirgilSecurity/virgil-purekit-php/README.md

 ## Install and Configure PureKit
 The PureKit is provided as a package named `virgil/purekit`.
-The package is distributed via Composer and is available for PHP version 7.2.
+The package is distributed via Composer and is available for PHP versions 7.2 and 7.3.

 ### Install the PureKit Package